Adversarial Rademacher Complexity of Deep Neural Networks: Additional Experiments

 \subsection{Weight Decay}

-The upper bounds of adversarial Rademacher complexity suggest adding a regularization term on the weights to improve generalization, which is essentially weight decay.
-In Figure \ref{fig:weightdecay}, we provide the experiments of adversarial training with and without weight decay.
-In Figure \ref{fig:weightdecay} (a) and (c), we can see that adversarial training with weight decay has a smaller robust generalization gap.
-In Figure \ref{fig:weightdecay} (b) and (d), adversarial training with weight decay have a smaller product of weight norms.
-These experiments show the relationship between the robust generalization gap and the product of weight norms.
+Theoretical upper bounds on adversarial Rademacher complexity suggest that adding weight regularization (weight decay) can improve generalization performance.
+We experimentally validate this theoretical insight in Figure \ref{fig:weightdecay}, comparing adversarial training with and without weight decay.
+The results in Figures \ref{fig:weightdecay}(a) and (c) demonstrate that incorporating weight decay reduces the robust generalization gap.
+Additionally, Figures \ref{fig:weightdecay}(b) and (d) show that adversarial training with weight decay yields smaller weight norm products.
+These experimental findings establish a clear empirical connection between the robust generalization gap and weight norm products, supporting our theoretical analysis.

-In Figure \ref{fig:weightdecay2}, we increase the weight decay ranging from $1\times 10^{-3}$ to $9\times 10^{-3}$.
-In this range, the training becomes bad.
-From 6e-3, the margin becomes negative (which means that training error is large).
-Then, weight norm/margin becomes negative.
-Form 9e-3, training totally fail, training error = test error = 90\%.
-Therefore, the 'optimal' choice of weight decay (for weight norm) is from [1-5]e-3.
-We see the smallest one is 6.00848997e+12 (in the experiments using wd = 4e-3).
-This is still large than that of standard training, which is 1.8961088e+12.
+In Figure \ref{fig:weightdecay2}, we examine the effect of weight decay values ranging from $1\times 10^{-3}$ to $9\times 10^{-3}$.
+The training error increases with higher weight decay values.
+At low weight decay (\(1 \times 10^{-3}\)), the model achieves minimal training error, indicating a high capacity to fit the training data.
+However, as weight decay increases, the model's flexibility is constrained, leading to higher training errors.
+This behavior aligns with the regularization effect of weight decay, which penalizes large weights and reduces the model's ability to overfit.
+At very high weight decay values (\(9 \times 10^{-3}\)), the model risks underfitting, as excessive regularization prevents it from capturing meaningful patterns in the data.

+The Frobenius norm of the model weights decreases monotonically with increasing weight decay.
+This trend reflects the direct impact of weight decay on the optimization process, where larger decay values impose stricter penalties on weight magnitudes.
+The reduction in the Frobenius norm indicates a simplification of the model, which is a key objective of regularization.
+However, excessively small weight magnitudes can lead to underfitting, highlighting the need for careful tuning of the weight decay parameter.

+The generalization gap, defined as the difference between training and test performance, demonstrates a non-linear relationship with weight decay.
+At low weight decay values, the gap is large, indicating poor generalization due to overfitting.
+As weight decay increases, the gap narrows, reaching a minimum at intermediate values (e.g., \(3 \times 10^{-3}\) to \(7 \times 10^{-3}\)).
+This reduction in the gap signifies improved generalization, as the model achieves a better balance between fitting the training data and maintaining performance on unseen data.
+At very high weight decay values, the gap may stabilize or slightly increase, as both training and test performance degrade due to underfitting.